sverweij/dependency-cruiser/doc/cli.md

   --ts-pre-compilation-deps     detect dependencies that only exist before
                                 typescript-to-javascript compilation
                                 (off by default)
+   --webpack-config [file]      use a webpack configuration
+                                (default: webpack.config.js)
   --init                        write a .dependency-cruiser.json with basic
                                 validations to the current folder.
   -h, --help                    output usage information